ray-x/navigator.lua/README.md

       sumneko_root_path = vim.fn.expand("$HOME") .. "/github/sumneko/lua-language-server",
       sumneko_binary = vim.fn.expand("$HOME") .. "/github/sumneko/lua-language-server/bin/macOS/lua-language-server",
     },
-    servers = {'cmake', 'ltex'}, -- by default empty, and it should load all LSP clients avalible based on filetype -- but if you want navigator load  e.g. `cmake` and `ltex` for you , you -- can put them in the `servers` list and navigator will auto load them.
+    servers = {'cmake', 'ltex'}, -- by default empty, and it should load all LSP clients available based on filetype -- but if you want navigator load  e.g. `cmake` and `ltex` for you , you -- can put them in the `servers` list and navigator will auto load them.
     -- you could still specify the custom config  like this